Why Wire?

 For trees like maples or crab apples, you should wire in the spring and watch the wire on a weekly basis.
 You

-the bark.
+bark.
 The branch will take a set into the new position within that short period of time.
-On spruce, you may leave
+On spruce, you may leave wire

-wire on for two years.
+on for two years.
 When you finally take it off you will see the branch start to resume its original position.
-Thus
+Thus you

-you might have to re-wire the tree immediately.
-This might seem like a lot of extra work, but it has the advantage of
+might have to re-wire the tree immediately.
+This might seem like a lot of extra work, but it has the advantage of moving

-moving the wire to a new position.
+the wire to a new position.
 Thus, it is much less likely to be scarring.
-I have never had to have anything wired
+I have never had to have anything wired for more

 Azaleas are particularly this-barked and thus susceptible to wire scars and the scars are close to being permanent.

-softer material up against the bark of the tree.
-This will allow the wire to be left on for a longer period of time before
+material up against the bark of the tree.
+This will allow the wire to be left on for a longer period of time before any

 When one is doing tie-downs, there can be quite a bit of pressure from the wire in a very limited area.
 This is a